hylo-lang/hylo/README.md

 2. **Profit**: open the `.xcodeproj` file in the *build-directory* and use Xcode's UI to build and test.

-## Building with Swift Package Manager
+## Building with Swift Package Manager or Xcode

 You can skip the following steps if you are using development containers.